blurpy/8-bit-computer/hardware.md

 * LEDs
   * 8 Red LEDs: for showing the 8-bit value at the current address in RAM.
 * Control signals
-  * RI: store an 8-bit value from the bus in the current memory address.
+  * RI: store an 8-bit value from the bus in the current memory address, on the next clock tick.
   * RO: put an 8-bit value from the current memory address to the bus.